eerimoq/nala/README.rst

 Example
 =======

-Use ``nala init`` to create a test suite called ``foo``.
+Use ``nala init foo`` to create a test folder called ``foo``.

 .. code-block:: bash

    $ nala init foo
-   Run 'make -C foo' to build and run the test suite!
+   Run 'make -C foo' to build and run all tests!

-The test suite is found in ``foo/main.c`` and contains two tests; the first uses all assertions and captures output, and the second mocks the time function.
+Two test files are created ``foo/test_assertions.c`` and ``foo/test_time.c``.
+The first uses all assertions and captures output, and the second mocks the time function.

+The assertions test file:

 .. code-block:: c

    #include <time.h>
    #include "nala.h"
-   #include "nala_mocks.h"

    TEST(assertions)
    {
        ASSERT_EQ(NULL, NULL);